 A great opportunity to observe the study of contrast between this same performance in front of a live audience vs. a private backstage concert with 3 members of the audience in the other video, featured below.

 Damien Rice & Cantus Domus (It Takes a Lot to Know a Man) | One To One

 Did you know the Youtube Algorithm for Ben Howard + Trevor Hall=Damien Rice?
-No need to replicate; occasionally the algorithm brings a river of charms.
+No need to replicate; occasionally, the algorithm brings a river of charms.

 from Wake Up Fast Films

 I skipped through the talking, but Hannigan and Rice have had a whirlwind relationship.
 They dated during the making of “O.” On tour, tensions rose and continued to get worse during the recording of “9.”
-The whole situation culminated with Rice firing her from a tour in 2007.
+The whole situation culminated with Rice firing her from a time in 2007.
 In 2009, Rice opened up about what happened and how much he regretted it.
 He tried to reconnect with her, but she never responded to him.
 They haven’t talked since the night she left the tour.

 Another great discovery which demonstrates why Damien Rice and Lisa hannigan’s creative, dynamic collaborations are so beautiful.